 As a nonprofit organization with a mission to provide care and well being to as many animals as possible, Anicira and our amazing community of local supporters have awaited a day when we could bring our "no-kill" mentality to a shelter in Harrisonburg that shared our goals.
 That day has come!
-This past week, Anicira submitted a proposal for a public private partnership (P3) for animal services for the City of Harrisonburg - an opportunity to change the outcome for thousands of animals in our city.
+Anicira submitted a proposal in May for a public private partnership (P3) for animal services for the City of Harrisonburg - an opportunity to change the outcome for thousands of animals in our city.

 Quick Facts About The Proposal:

 - The new shelter is already open and staffed.
 We've been running a pilot program to learn the ins-and-outs of adoption and how best to apply our decades of combined veterinary experience in order to save the MOST animals!
 So far the pilot program has been very successful at getting animals adopted and is ready to take on the weight of the city contract.

 - Anicira is willing to take on the city contract at a cost that will save the city (that means you, taxpayers!) over 5% from the current budget for 2018.
 The SPCA has a budget of $282,379 for fiscal year 2018, while we propose to provide services for $266,910.

 - Our goal is a 90% or better live save rate and we are actually asking the city to hold us to a higher standard with quarterly performance reviews!